Bass Library, First Floor

 The Transfer Center makes transferring an easy and effective way to complete your educational goals.
 It provides information for students both transferring into LCCC and those students desiring to transfer on to other colleges and universities.
-This includes:

 Students Transferring to LCCC